 What Middleweight Sport Touring Motorcycles Have You Considered Buying?

 There are a other lighter sport touring motorbikes on the market.
 Which ones have you tried?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!